Are you sure want to logout from the system?

 If you do all the readings and assignments associated with each module, it should take approximately 16 hours to complete.

-Should you fail to complete a module within eight weeks of initial login, you will need to re-register and repay for that module in order to complete the module and receive your Certificate of Completion.
+You will need to re-register and repay for that module in order to complete the module and receive your Certificate of Completion.

 You can certainly register for as many modules as you like at once, but we strongly recommend that you work on only one module at a time.
 As soon as you complete one module you can begin the next.